nbakas/ANNBN.jl/ReadMe.md

 > Classification & Computer Vision

 Start with example in /test/MNIST/__MNIST.jl .
 You may exactly reproduce the results in Table 2 of the manuscript.
-The same structure is appropriate for simpler classification problems.
+The same structure is appropriate for other classification problems.